Title: Katawa Shoujo

 For too long, any foreign attempts to join in the production of eroge has been viewed as a source of endless amusement and derision.
 The West has largely been considered supposedly incapable of the same kind of quality Japan delivers with their games, inspiring anime adaptions and truly uproarious popularity across countries and language barriers, an industry which only grows with the passage of time.
 Eroge makers of the West have always lacked any kind of support, facing derision on both sides, as a mere imitation of eroge’s irreplacable country of origin.

 Along came Katawa Shoujo, with the most outlandish premise imaginable, and the disdain only intensified.
 A game about seducing the disabled?
-Clearly, it would be disgusting and offensive on every level, objectifying the unfortunate and providing some insensitive pornographic material for the desperate acrotomophile to complete this disastrous creation.
+It was assumed to be disgusting and offensive on every level, objectifying the unfortunate and providing some insensitive pornographic material to complete this disastrous creation.
 Even without taking its origins into consideration, it continued to be a topic of controversy and seething outrage.

 Five years later, it was finally released.
 And every loathsome extremist, every hate-filled purist, took pause.
 The characters have depth and issues, problems which do not revolve around their disabilities.
 These heroines are not sex symbols without limbs, nor are they helpless girls to be infantilized while a perfect hero saves them at every opportunity.
 They are simply people, with strengths and shortcomings as anyone else, people deserving of respect, trust, and dignity.
 The few sex scenes are presented with care, their placement crucial to character development.
 The visuals and audio are superb.
 It is well deserving of praise, not only a triumphant success after the long and arduous development process, but truly a labor of love.
 Touching, bittersweet, and tasteful, it is the finest eroge to have ever been conceived within the West.